decentralized-identity/vc-spec-map/README.md

 Corrections welcome.
 This is a work in progress.
 Contribute via filling of issues or a PR.

 Current release contains a draw.io diagram that will open freely in a browser using the open source https://app.diagrams.net.
 It also contains the primary diagram output as a png and pdf.
+There is a parallel release of the diagram in development on kumu at https://www.kumu.io/michaelruminer/vc-spec-map.
+It is expected that a kumu version will end up supplanting the draw.io version in the near future.